gennaroprota/breeze/readme.md

 # Editor support

 The source tree contains a `.editorconfig` (https://editorconfig.org).
-This support was added just recently.
-Before that, only Emacs and Vim were supported.
+In addition, files having name extensions that are not automatically recognized by Emacs or Vim (e.g. .tpp) have simple trailers which make these editors recognize the file type.

 If you plan to contribute, please use `tool/init_file/init_file.sh` to initialize your source files.
 You should define the environment variable